Kaechon concentration camp: Health and sanitation

 Prisoners are forced to sleep in a room with 80 to 90 people in 30 square metre (322 square feet) flea-infested rooms.
 Prisoners are only occasionally allowed to use the toilet (one for about 300 people) and may only take a shower after several months.
 Diseases like paratyphus are common, resulting from the bad nutrition.

 Malnutrition

 Food rations are 100 grams of broken corn three times a day and a salt soup.
 In case of rule violations food rations are reduced.
 Lee Soon-ok reported that prisoners even killed rats and ate them raw in order to survive.

 Torture

-There are 78 punishment cells in the camp, each 60 cm (24 inches) wide and 110 cm (43 inches) high, where prisoners are locked up several days.
+There are 78 punishment cells in the camp, each 60 cm (24 inches) wide and 110 cm (43 inches) high, where prisoners are locked up for several days.
 Afterwards many of them are unable to walk and some even die.
 Prisoners are often beaten, kicked or whipped.
 Lee Soon-ok was tortured being forced to drink a large quantity of water until she fainted (water torture) and almost died.
 During her sentence she witnessed many types of torture.